yavin-dev/framework/README.md

 - [navi-data](https://www.npmjs.com/package/navi-data)
 - [navi-app](https://www.npmjs.com/package/navi-app)

-Please see the detailed installation instructions in the README of the indicidual packages for more info.
+Please see the detailed installation instructions in the README of the individual packages for more info.

 ## Sub Packages